vilisimo/steamCLI/README.md

 ## About
 steamCLI is a command line tool that allows a user to search steam for information about the game/app straight from the command line.
+It supports overall and recent ratings, current prices on Steam, historical low price, different currencies and regions.

 ## Installation
 - Clone the project: `git clone git@github.com:vilisimo/steamCLI.git`